Diagnostic Medical Sonography

 7. What is the online atmosphere like?

-When you are online you can access everything you need from day one.
-You must be very organized with deadlines.
-When you are logged in to your course and online, there is a feature that allows you to see who is online studying at the same time as you.
-You can send them a live message and ask them to chat with you.
-Overall, the online courses in the Diagnostic Medical Sonography Program are organized and become easy to navigate with time.
-When you come to class each week you need to be extremely organized with your questions, deadlines seem to creep up on you, so you need to keep on top of things.
+When you are online you can access everything you need for a course.
+You must be very organized with remember to mark your calendars with due dates and deadlines.
+When you are logged-in to your course and online, there is a feature that allows you to see who is online studying at the same time as you.
+You can send them live messages and ask them to chat and study with you.
+The online courses in the Diagnostic Medical Sonography Program are organized and become easy to navigate.
+When you come to class each week you need to be organized with the questions you would like the instructor to review with you and your classmates.
+Time is spent at the beginning of each face to face lab session reviewing over course material and answering questions.
 If you can keep organized and manage your time then you will get the best that the online classes have to offer such as being able to make your own personal study schedule that works best for you and your daily life.
 Don’t put things off to the last minute because a lot of the work you do needs to be researched and it takes time to learn.
 The best advice you can follow, is to have a schedule that you can follow each week.
 Do all your discussion topics one day, assignments another day, while reading your chapters and lectures each day.
-This will ensure that by the end of the week you will be able to take quiz and then move on to the next week’s material.
+This will ensure that by the end of the week you are prepared to take a quiz and then move on to the next week’s material.
 Being organized is the most important aspect of an online program.

 Back to Top